-Joseph has developed a mutually beneficial relationship with the staff of the schools that E3 Africa students attend.
+Joseph has developed a strong relationship with the personnel of the schools that E3 Africa students attend.
 He has developed career guidance and counseling seminars for the students and their guardians.
 He monitors the progress and behavior of each student through personal visits to their respective schools.
 The focus of E3 Africa is to develop educated, psychologically healthy young adults, capable of becoming productive citizens and leaders of Uganda.
-By bringing the students together, they are learning to deal with their differences.
-They are learning to appreciate that they are all one people who can live peacefully together through Joseph’s promotion of the E3 Africa family.
-This vision is particularly crucial because most of these students are orphans who are the product of years of conflict arising from tribal, ethnic and religious issues.
+By bringing the students together, they are learning to deal with their differences and conflicts in productive ways.
+They are learning to appreciate that they are all “one people” who can live peacefully together through Joseph’s promotion of the “E3 Africa Family”.
+This vision is particularly crucial because most of these students are orphans who have suffered years of conflicts arising from tribal, ethnic, and religious differences.

 Having experienced the loss of parents, siblings, and other family members, these students often struggle with issues of abandonment and hopelessness.
 By building an E3 Africa family, we help our students to develop an identity, self-awareness, and self-confidence; they now belong.
 This attitude is much appreciated by the educators of the students as being a uniquely E3 Africa quality and is credited with helping our E3 Africa students achieve a 98% success rate in being promoted to the next educational level.